-“For clients in high tax brackets, munis can be superior to other fixed-income options,” says Tim Ghriskey, co-founder of the Solaris Group in New York City.
+“For clients in high tax brackets, munis can be superior to other fixed-income options,” says Tim Ghriskey, chief investment strategist at Inverness Counsel in New York City.
 But, of course, they’re not risk-free.
 “Certain municipal bonds carry risk.
 You have to do your homework.
 There are definitely states where bonds carry more risk.”

-Still, the fact that there haven’t been many defaults “isn’t to say there may not be more,” says Michael Sheldon, chief market strategist for RDM Financial Group in Westport, Connecticut.
+Still, the fact that there haven’t been many defaults “isn’t to say there may not be more,” says Michael Sheldon, chief market strategist at RDM Financial Group in Westport, Connecticut.
 “That’s something any investor has to be aware of.”

 Individual bonds vs. funds